Supporting individuals, communities, and organizations since 1976.

 This repurposed school bus serves as a mobile grocery store and health education classroom.
 The colorful bus brings healthy foods to Boston residents in need of easy access to produce, and delivers bags of fruits and vegetables to schools and health centers.
 Pop-up cooking demos and healthy food workshops are additional programs provided for area residents.

-A public art project that is also a floating produce farm, Swale is a barge planted with 1/10th acre of fruits, vegetables, herbs, and nuts.
-When the barge docks at six ports along the Hudson River, visitors can harvest and eat fresh food—for free.
-Swale is intended to help people think about innovative places to grow food, a creative and fun way to approach needed changes in our food system.
+A public art project that started as a floating produce farm, Swale began with a barge planted with 1/10th acre of fruits, vegetables, herbs, and nuts.
+When the barge docked at six ports along the Hudson River, visitors were able to harvest and eat fresh food—for free.
+Swale is now a public land project intended to help people think about preservation and regeneration, encouraging creative ways to approach the needed changes in our food system.

 A network of good food projects, this New York City organization helps community leaders improve access to local foods, especially in underserved neighborhoods.
 Just Food launches farmers' markets, educates on farming and cooking healthy foods, and arranges conferences for farmers, local food producers, CSA members, and community organizers.